-Two Way Wireless Enable or disable two-way wireless depending on the transceiver you are using.
-Enable two-way wireless if you are using SPCW120 Wireless Transceiver.
-Disable two-way wireless if you are using SiWay RF Kit (SPCW110, 111, 112, 114).
+Two Way Wireless Enable or disable two way wireless depending on the transceiver you are using.
+Enable two way wireless if you are using SPCW120 Wireless Transceiver.
+Disable two way wireless if you are using SiWay RF Kit (SPCW110, 111, 112, 114).
 Filter Click to filter low strength RF signals.
 Detect RF JAM Click to activate an alert if RF interference is detected.

 Wireless Lost Event Click to send Wireless Lost event over CID/SIA and FlexC.

 Supervision Set the amount of time in minutes between occurrences of two way wireless signal supervision.

 Antenna Select the type of antenna connected to the wireless module (internal or external) from the drop down menu.
 The type of antenna required for the wireless module depends on the type of wireless module fitted.

-Missing Supervision Select whether a wireless sensor that is reported as missing registers a tamper condition on the signet panel.
+Missing Supervision Select whether a wireless sensor that is reported as missing registers a tamper condition on the panel.

 A wireless sensor is reported as missing when no supervision signal has been received from the sensor for a period greater than the programmed Wireless Lost timer.
-See Timers on page 264.
+See Timers on page 262.

-RF FOB Select how the SOS buttons on the RF Fob should operate.:
+RF FOB SOS Select how the SOS buttons on the RF Fob should operate.:

-SOS Disable
+Disable

 Enable

 Enabled Silent

 User Medic

 User Holdup

 RF Output

 WPA Test Schedule 1 Enter a maximum period (in days) between WPA tests.

-Prevent Setting Enter a time in minutes after which, if the sensor fails to report, a setting is prevented for an area where the wireless zone is.
+Prevent Setting Time Enter a time in minutes after which, if the sensor fails to report, a setting is prevented for an area where the wireless zone is.

-Time This setting applies to the following intrusion zones only:
+This setting applies to the following intrusion zones only:

-• Alarm
+Alarm

+Entry/Exit

+Entry/ExitExit Term

-• Entry/Exit
+•

 Exit Term

-• Panic
+Exit Term Panic

+Exit TermPanicHold up

+Exit TermPanicHold upTamper

+Exit Term Panic Hold up Tamper Lock Supervision

-Hold up
+Exit Term Panic Hold up Tamper Lock Supervision Seismic

-• Tamper

-Lock Supervision
+Exit Term Panic Hold up Tamper Lock Supervision Seismic All OK

-Seismic

-• All OK

-Setting Authorisation

-Lock Element

-Device Lost Time Enter a number of minutes after which the wireless device (sensor or WPA) device is reported as lost.
+Device Lost Time Exit Term Panic Hold up Tamper Lock Supervision Seismic All OK Setting Authorisation